 Some signs that someone is addicted are more evident than others.
 An individual whose drug use is negatively impacting their life will often try to hide the symptoms.
 Therefore, it’s important to recognize subtle cues as well as more noticeable signs of a problem.

 Table of Contents

 Recurrent Misuse of Drugs

 Repeatedly misusing drugs is the basis for drug addiction.
 However, not everyone who misuses substances is addicted.
 Someone who binges on a substance regularly but doesn’t exhibit other signs may not have a full-fledged addiction.
 Still, chronic substance abuse leads to brain and body changes that can result in dependency.

 Developing a Tolerance

 We’ve all heard someone brag about being able to “drink someone under the table.”
 That describes a tolerance, which is indicative of a substance abuse problem.

 Our bodies are designed to maintain homeostasis.
-When you introduce a new chemical to your system, your body must adjust everything else to maintain that balance.
+When introducing a new chemical to your system, your body must adjust to maintain that balance.

 Over time, your body seems to function normally with regular doses of the substance.
 You need to increase amounts or frequency to achieve the same effects.
 Tolerance is a sign that your body has plateaued at the regular dosage, and that’s your new normal.